 This contest is held by Texas System of Care, Texas Institute for Excellence in Mental Health at the University of Texas at Austin, and Texas Health and Human Services Commission.

 Our contest is open to Texas students and adults in four age groups

-Winners in each age group and category will receive special prizes and have their work recognized in a public gallery at the Texas State Capitol during the month of May.
+Winners in each age group and category may receive special prizes and have their work recognized in public galleries, including the Texas State Capitol, starting the month of May.
 Winning submissions will also be published on contest holders’ official websites.

-Judging is based on originality, creativity and how well your entry expresses the contest theme.
+Judging is based on originality, creativity, and how well your entry expresses the contest theme.
+Entries containing plagiarized materials will be automatically disqualified.
 A team of judges will select the top submissions for each category and grade level.
-Entries, once submitted, become the property of the Texas Health and Human Services Commission and Texas System of Care and may be used for the purpose of promoting awareness of mental health issues.
-Entries may be posted to the HHSC and Texas System of Care websites and used in promotional materials.
+Entries, once submitted, become the property of the Texas Health and Human Services Commission (HHSC) and Texas System of Care, and may be used for the purpose of promoting awareness of mental health issues.
+Entries may be posted to the HHSC and Texas System of Care websites and used in promotional materials